 - Setting a PakBus/TCP password.
 The PakBus TCP password controls access to PakBus communications over a TCP/IP link.
-PakBusTCP passwords can be set in Device Configuration Utility. - Disabling FTP or setting an FTP username and password in Device Configuration Utility. - Disabling HTTP/HTTPS or creating a user account to secure HTTP/HTTPS (see Device Configuration Utility > Deployment > Network Services > Edit Accounts to make changes. - Enabling HTTPS and disabling HTTP.
+PakBusTCP passwords can be set in Device Configuration Utility. - Disabling FTP or setting an FTP username and password in Device Configuration Utility. - Disabling HTTP/HTTPS or creating a .csipasswd file to secure HTTP/HTTPS (see The .csipasswd file (p.
+136) for more information). - Enabling HTTPS and disabling HTTP.
 To prevent data collection via the web interface, both HTTP and HTTPS must be disabled.